Hot Gadget: Speed Up Your Home With 4 THz

 Hot Gadget: Speed Up Your Home With 4 THz February 14, 2025 - Today is the release of the first home computer with the new 4 THz microprocessor, currently the highest performing processor available.
 Several analysts have doubted of the need of the 4THz processor for the home market, but the pre-sale for the last couple of weeks look positive according to the manufacturer.

-The computer has the 100TB memory drive that became standard about 5 years ago, basically because the lack of interest in more storage for home computers.
+The computer has the 100TB memory drive that became standard about 5 years ago, basically because the lack of interest in more storage for home computers due to cloud hosting.
 It's nice that they have included 1,000 movies in the package but as you can guess they are not the latest releases.

 It has 512 GB RAM memory, the size of the box is 10.3" x 7.9" x 1.2" (WxDxH) and it is of course compatible with all the wireless screens that you have at home.
 The introduction price is set to US$ 399.